Container Profiler: Profiling Resource Utilization of Containerized Big Data Pipelines: Results

-The {\em Container Profiler} must also not significantly impact the performance of the workflow that is being profiled.
-Otherwise the process of resource profiling might impact the collected metrics.
-While some overhead is unavoidable, ideally it should be lower than the intrinsic variation in workflow execution times.
+A design objective for the {\em Container Profiler} is to not significantly impact the performance of the pipeline being profiled.
+Failing to realize this objective may result in the overhead from resource profiling impacting the collected metrics.
+While some overhead is unavoidable, ideally it should be lower than the inherent variations of pipeline execution time on the public cloud.

-To measure the performance impact on the RNA-seq workflow we initially attempted to assess the overhead using Amazon Elastic Compute Cloud (EC2) cloud VMs.
-However, we discovered that the runtime of the RNA-seq workflow varied by more than 5\% on Amazon EC2 which was more than 5x greater than the overhead of the {\em Container Profiler}.
-This made it impossible to accurately quantify the performance overhead since we could not distinguish the difference between cloud performance variance and the overhead of the {\em Container Profiler}.
-To effectively measure the performance overhead we profiled the workflow on a local Dell server equipped with a 10-core, Intel Xeon E5-2640 v4 @ 2.4 Ghz with 72GB of memory.
-Figure~\ref{fig:ProfOH} depicts the performance overhead resulting from one-second sampling of resource utilization by the {\em Container Profiler} on the RNA-seq workflow on the local Dell server.
-Running on an isolated server greatly reduced the performance variance of running RNA-seq.
-We measured worst case overhead for the Container Profiler to be less than 1\%, which equates to about 4.4 minutes for an 8-hour workflow with full verbosity metrics collection (VM + container + process).
-Overhead is reduced to as little as .07\% overhead, or about 19 seconds for an 8-hour workflow when only collecting VM level metrics.
-Adding container-level, and especially process-level metrics increases the amount of time it takes to collect resource utilization data.
-We believe that workload profiling overhead is within an acceptable level and note that even at maximum verbosity, it is substantially less than the observed performance variance for running a workflow on the public cloud.
-Users can reflect on our reported overhead times to make informed decisions when planning to profile their own workflows.
+To measure the performance impact of resource utilization profiling when running the RNA-seq pipeline, we initially attempted to assess the overhead using Amazon Elastic Compute Cloud (EC2) cloud VMs.
+However, we discovered that the runtime of the RNA-seq pipeline varied by more than 5\% on Amazon EC2, which was more than 5x greater than the overhead of the {\em Container Profiler}.
+This degree of performance variance made it difficult to evaluate the performance overhead of the {\em Container Profiler} since we could not easily distinguish between pipeline performance variance and profiling overhead on EC2.
+We then measured the performance overhead of the {\em Container Profiler} by profiling the pipeline using the IBM cloud bx2d-metal-96x384 server which had performance variance around ~1\%.
+Figure~\ref{fig:ProfOH} depicts the overhead from one-second resource utilization sampling by the {\em Container Profiler} for the RNA-seq pipeline on the IBM metal server.
+IBM metal servers are private and not shared with multiple users.
+Running on this isolated server greatly reduced the performance variance of running RNA-seq.
+We measured worst case overhead for the {\em Container Profiler} to be 0.71\%, which equates to about 3.4 minutes for an 8-hour pipeline with full verbosity metrics collection (VM + container + process).
+Overhead is reduced to as little as .07\% overhead, or about 20 seconds for an 8-hour pipeline when only collecting VM-level metrics.
+Adding container-level, and especially process-level metrics slightly increased the runtime of the RNA-seq pipeline for collecting resource utilization data.
+We believe that this profiling overhead is within an acceptable level and note that even at maximum profiling verbosity, it is substantially less than the observed performance variance for running our RNA-seq pipeline on a public cloud VM.
+Users can reflect on our reported overhead times to make informed decisions when planning to profile their own pipelines.